(A) Each institution required to do so by the director shall establish an area of such institution to be designated a local control unit.

 (2) The inmate's presence in the general population is likely to seriously disrupt the orderly operation of the institution.

-(C) The hearing shall be conducted by a hearing officer appointed by the warden.
-Members of the local control committee The hearing officer may not include members be a member of the rules infraction board who have has heard any related conduct reports.
+(C) The hearing shall be conducted by a hearing officer appointed by the managing officer.
+The hearing officer may not be a member of the rules infraction board who has heard any related conduct reports.
 The following procedure shall apply:

-(1) The hearing may be initiated upon the recommendation of the rules infraction board, or the warden.
+(1) The hearing may be initiated upon the recommendation of the rules infraction board, or the managing officer.

 (2) At least forty-eight hours before the hearing, unless waived by the inmate, the inmate will receive written notice advising him of the purpose of the hearing and his right to be heard concerning the proposed placement.

-(3) The purpose of the hearing is to gather information, conclude whether or not the criteria specified in paragraph (B) of this rule has been met, and make a recommendation to the warden.
+(3) The purpose of the hearing is to gather information, conclude whether or not the criteria specified in paragraph (B) of this rule has been met, and make a recommendation to the managing officer.

 (E) The report of the hearing officer including the conclusion and recommendations are advisory only.
-The warden is not required to place an inmate in local control nor precluded from placing an inmate in local control because of any conclusion or recommendation of the hearing officer.
+The managing officer is not required to place an inmate in local control nor precluded from placing an inmate in local control because of any conclusion or recommendation of the hearing officer.

-(F) Within forty-eight hours of making the decision whether to place the inmate in local control, the warden will cause the inmate to receive a written notice of his decision.
+(F) Within forty-eight hours of making the decision whether to place the inmate in local control, the managing officer will cause the inmate to receive a written notice of his decision.
 This notice will include:

 (1) Which criteria under paragraph (B) of this rule he has found to exist; and